andstatus/game2048/doc/User-Experience.md

 Now I will switch to the most effective algorithm: "Longest random play"...

-Oh, if works fast and shows us, what we should do.
+Oh, it works fast and shows us, what we should do.
 At any time we can switch AI off by pressing "Magic" button at the top, and it won't show us any new move tips anymore.

-Suppose we want to remember, to bookmark some position in our game e.g. before making some important decision above move, and we think that we may need to return to the same place and try to go another way, make some other move here.
+Suppose we want to remember, to bookmark some position in our game e.g. before making some important decision about a move, and we think that we may need to return to the same place and try to go another way, make some other move here.
 We press "Bookmark" button, see that its icon is filled, so the bookmark is set.
 And we continue playing, knowing that it will be easy for us to return to this place later.